 Let’s look at the following scenarios to understand how sampling works:

-Not all the trace data that you send to the Wavefront service are useful.
-When traces arrive, the Wavefront service identifies the important traces and those that add value to you and retains them.
+Not all the trace data that you send to Operations for Applications is useful.
+When traces arrive, Operations for Applications identifies the important traces and those that add value to you and retains them.
 This process is known as Intelligent Sampling.

 However, when intelligent sampling is on, you might not see some traces when you search for them on the traces browser.
 If you and don’t want that certain traces are discarded, use Sampling Policies.
-With a sampling policy in place, the Wavefront service does not perform intelligent sampling on the data sampled by the sampling policy
+With a sampling policy in place, Operations for Applications does not perform intelligent sampling on the data sampled by the sampling policy

-Creating a sampling policy affects your cost because the Wavefront services more data for you.
+Creating a sampling policy affects your cost because Operations for Applications services more data for you.

 To see the number of spans stored per second after a sampling policy is created, see Track Volume of Stored Trace Data